-Mandisa Thomas is the founder and President of Black Nonbelievers, Inc. Although never formally indoctrinated into belief, Mandisa was heavily exposed to Christianity, Black Nationalism, and Islam.
+“Mandisa Thomas, a native of New York City, is the founder and President of Black Nonbelievers, Inc. Although never formally indoctrinated into belief, Mandisa was heavily exposed to Christianity, Black Nationalism, and Islam.
 As a child she loved reading, and enjoyed various tales of Gods from different cultures, including Greek and Ghanaian.
 “Through reading these stories and being taught about other cultures at an early age, I quickly noticed that there were similarities and differences between those deities and the God of the Christian Bible.
 I couldn’t help but wonder what made this God so special that he warrants such prevalence in today’s society,” she recalls.

-As the president of Black Nonbelievers, Inc., Mandisa works to encourage more Blacks to come out and stand strong with their nonbelief in the face of such strong religious overtones.
-“The more we make our presence known, the better our chances of working together to turn around some of the disparities we face.
+As the president of Black Nonbelievers, Inc., Mandisa works to encourage more Blacks to come out and stand strong with their nonbelief in the face of such strong religious overtones. “”The more we make our presence known, the better our chances of working together to turn around some of the disparities we face.
 We are NOT alone.”””